Death of ex-One Direction member Liam Payne at 31 sends shockwaves around the world - NewsBreak

-BUENOS AIRES, Argentine (AP) — Shockwaves spread around the world Thursday at the death of Liam Payne, who shot to stardom as a member of British boy band One Direction and had to deal with intense global fame while still in his teens.
+Shockwaves spread around the world Thursday at the death of Liam Payne , who shot to stardom as a member of British boy band One Direction and had to deal with intense global fame while still in his teens.

 Fans, music-industry figures and fellow musicians paid tribute to Payne, 31, who died after falling from a hotel balcony in Argentina.